joomla/jissues/Documentation/virtual-test-server.md

 * Follow the general setup instructions.<br />`./cli/tracker.php install`
 * The config file `config.vagrant.json` will be used for setup.

+**NOTE** The `config.vagrant.json` file is under version control so you might want to issue the following command to ignore changes made to this file:
+`git update-index --assume-unchanged etc/config.vagrant.json`

 ## That should be it.

 Go for the code :wink: